What is Te Rito?

 - The personal information is sent electronically from assessment tools used by education provider’s, including Ministry assessment tools such as e-asTTle or Te Waharoa Ararau, directly to Te Rito on a regular basis.

 - The personal information is sent by the education provider to other Ministry systems, such as ELI or ENROL, and this information is presented in Te Rito.

 What information about individuals does Te Rito collect and store?

 Te Rito collects three types of information about people:

 - Personal and personally identifiable information about learners, their whānau/caregivers and staff of education providers

-- Digital content created by education providers including text, images audio, video, files and web links (digital content can be placed in messages, calendar events, user postings and notes)
+- Digital content created by education providers or learners including text, images audio, video, files and web links (digital content can be placed in messages, calendar events, user postings and notes)

 - Te Rito Usage information including:

 - Service Access details: Each time a user logs in to Te Rito information is stored about that session including the time of login, the duration of the session, information about the type of computing device being used, the IP address of the computing device, and the type of browser or application software being used to access Te Rito.